acamu/docker-alpine-java/README.md

 The "." is mandatory :) do not forget it !!!!

-## C - RUN the Image freshly created
+## C - RUN the docker image freshly created
     $ docker run -p 8080:8080 -t demo/spring-java:8

 Or